What’s more disturbing than when someone Tries to Cut YOu Down For NO Reason?

 You might theoretically know that your self-worth doesn’t depend on being liked by everyone.
 But harmonizing your emotional reactions with that understanding is a journey on its own.

-It’s only human nature that humiliation is the last thing we want to feel.
-So, when we do feel that way, we try to get rid of it by shifting the focus to blaming others.
-This can protect us in the short term, but it also traps us in resentment—because instead of healing the wound, we remain fixated on needing something from the offender.
+Human nature is such that humiliation is the last thing we want to feel.
+So when we do feel that way, we try to get rid of it by shifting the focus to blaming others.
+This can protect your sense of self in the short term, but it also traps you in resentment.
+Instead of healing the wound, you remain fixated on needing something from the offender first.

 Here are some ways to tend to the wounds from harsh words: